danterazo/abusive-language-detection/README.md

 This calculates how much of `data` is considered abusive.
 Uses all three lexicons: *manual*, *Wiegand Base*, and *Wiegand Extended*.
 Returns a DataFrame with a column of lexicon names and calculated percentages.

-Utilizes the `multiprocessing` library for Python.
-The dataset is boosted on all three lexicons in parallel.
-Note that the *Wiegand Expanded* lexicon is extremely long and boosting on it takes a lot of time.
+TODO: Utilize the `multiprocessing` library for Python for parallel boosts.
+I got it to work but it hung up when joining jobs due to the Queue object.

 - Params
     - `data` (*df*): dataframe to calculate abusive contents of